Powerlearnproject/se-assignment-day-2-git-and-github-Debbierise001/README.md

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ANSWER
+1. Log in into a Github account.
+2. Click on new repository.
+3.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?